CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 #### **Secondary Sources:**

-Clarno, Andy. *Neoliberal Apartheid: Palestine/Israel and South Africa after 1994.* Chicago: University of Chicago Press.
+Clarno, Andy.
+2017. *Neoliberal Apartheid: Palestine/Israel and South Africa after 1994.* Chicago: University of Chicago Press.

 Creswell, Tim.
 1996. *In Place/Out of Place: Geography, Ideology, and Transgression.* Minneapolis: University of Minnesota Press.

 Latour, Bruno.
 2005.
 “From Realpolitik to Dingpolitik or How to Make Things Public.” *Making Things Public: Atmospheres of Democracy,* eds.
 Bruno Latour and Peter Weibel.
-Cambridge, Mass: MIT Press, 2005.
-4–31.
+Cambridge, Mass: MIT Press, 4–31.

 Lefebvre, Henri.
 1974. *The Production of Space.* Oxford, UK; Cambridge, MA: Blackwell.

 Mamdani, Mahmood.
 1996.
-“The Other Face of Tribalism: Peasant Movements in Equatorial Africa.” *Citizen and Subject: Contemporary Africa and the Legacy of Late Colonialism.* Princeton: Princeton University Press.
-183-217.
+“The Other Face of Tribalism: Peasant Movements in Equatorial Africa.”
+In: *Citizen and Subject: Contemporary Africa and the Legacy of Late Colonialism*, 183–217.
+Princeton: Princeton University Press.

 Mpofu-Walsh, Sizwe.
 2021. *The New Apartheid.* Cape Town: Tafelberg Uitgewers BPK.